Sawflies can cause damage to the plants in your garden. However, their larvae cause the most damage [1].

 You can purchase ready-made horticultural oils.

 You can also make a homemade sawfly killer spray.
-Mix lightweight oil, like canola or mineral oil, with liquid soap.
+Mix a lightweight oil, such as canola or mineral oil, with liquid soap.

 Combine one tablespoon of oil with one quart of water for the recipe.
+Add one teaspoon of liquid soap to help emulsify the oil.
 Then, shake it thoroughly.

 5. Hose Them